 Dylis held her breath as most of the demons settled down and simply stared.
 A few appeared on stage, moving too fast to be seen by the naked eye.
-To her dismay the mad one had taken up place by the short demon - her sister, if Dylis hadn't misunderstood the situation.
-Other than her only two other demons joined them; a finely dressed one who was unusually pale for a demon, and another with very dark skin and innumerable braids, who looked to be muttering to himself.
+To her dismay, the mad one had taken up position by the short demon - her sister if Dylis hadn't misunderstood the situation.
+Other than her only two more demons joined them; a finely dressed one who was unusually pale for a demon, and another with very dark skin and innumerable braids, who looked to be muttering to himself.

-If they were to storm Outer Camps there chance of success could have been better.
+If they were to storm Outer Camps their chance of success could have been better.

 'It has been decided,' the elderly female signed and spoke.
 'All volunteers will go to rescue our lost kinsman and our former ally, should he need rescuing.
 You will leave tonight.'

-A heavy weight fell from Dylis' shoulders and she straightened up further, standing at attention.
+A heavy stone fell from Dylis' chest and she straightened up further, standing at attention.
 She gave her new "squad" a doubtful look, weighing their worth in battle versus the possibility that they would go mad and tear everyone apart, humans and demons alike.